 carlene.gardner [at] mcgill.ca (Email Carlene)

-Carlene is a life-long Unitarian-Universalist (UU) whose passion for mentoring youth evolved into various jobs working with teens and young adults in campus ministry.
-She has been volunteering at MORSL's Faith Liaison to the Montreal UU community since 2013 while simultaneously pursuing a Master's in Teaching and Learning, which she obtained in 2017.
+is a life-long Unitarian-Universalist (UU) whose passion for mentoring youth evolved into various jobs working with teens and young adults in campus ministry.
+Before becoming MORSL's Director, she was MORSL's Faith Liaison to the Montreal UU community for 5 years while simultaneously pursuing a Master's in Teaching and Learning at McGill.
 She specialized in second language instruction, and is fluent in English, French, and Spanish.
 While Montreal is her beloved home and the city she always comes back to, Carlene is also very curious about the world and enjoys travelling and discovering the many ways that people live and connect to their spiritual self.
 She is always available to talk with students of any religious, secular or spiritual identity.
 Reach her by email or phone, or stop by the office once we've reopened.

 clevesadriana [at] gmail.com (Email Adriana)